 - Insurance companies often offer discounts if patients fill for 90 days at a time instead of 30.
 Check with your insurance company to see if additional discounts are available through mail order.

 - Inquire about generic options.
-"Many times, we can switch a brand name drug out for its generic alternative to save money," she said.
+"Many times, we can switch a brand name drug out for its generic alternative to save money," she says.

 - A pharmacist can also look at your entire medication list to identify any ways to remove potential unnecessary medications.